Discovering optimal fermion-qubit mappings through algorithmic enumeration: Abstract

 \section{Abstract}

 Simulating fermionic systems on a quantum computer requires a high--performing mapping of fermionic states to qubits.
-The key characteristic of an efficient mapping is its ability to translate local fermionic interactions into local qubit interactions, leading to easy--to--simulate qubit Hamiltonians.
+A key characteristic of an efficient mapping is its ability to translate local fermionic interactions into local qubit interactions, leading to easy--to--simulate qubit Hamiltonians.

-\textit{All} fermion--qubit mappings must use a numbering scheme for the fermionic modes in order to make translation to qubit operations possible.
+\textit{All} fermion--qubit mappings must use a numbering scheme for the fermionic modes in order for translation to qubit operations.
 We make a distinction between the unordered, symbolic labelling of fermions and the ordered, numeric labelling of the qubits to which the fermionic system maps.
 This separation shines light on a new way to design fermion--qubit mappings by making use of the extra degree of freedom -- the enumeration scheme for the fermionic modes.
-This allows well--defined concepts of optimal fermion--qubit mappings: for example, the main focus of this paper is in identifying Jordan--Wigner transformations that minimise the average number of Pauli matrices in each term of the qubit Hamiltonians they produce.
-Given a fermionic system, choosing the optimal fermionic enumeration schemes to minimise practical cost functions of the target qubit Hamiltonian does not expend any resources.
+The purpose of this paper is to demonstrate that this concept allows for notions of fermion--qubit mappings that are \textit{optimal}, with regard to any cost function one might choose.
+Our main example is the minimisation of the average number of Pauli matrices in the Jordan--Wigner transformations of Hamiltonians for fermions interacting in square lattice--type arrangements.
+In choosing the best ordering of fermionic modes for the Jordan--Wigner transformation, and unlike other popular modifications, our prescription does not cost additional resources such as ancilla qubits.

-We demonstrate how Mitchison and Durbin's enumeration pattern is optimal for minimising the average Pauli weight of Jordan--Wigner transformations of the systems interacting in square fermionic lattices.
+We demonstrate how Mitchison and Durbin's enumeration pattern is optimal for minimising the average Pauli weight of Jordan--Wigner transformations of systems interacting in square fermionic lattices.
 This leads to qubit Hamiltonians consisting of terms with average Pauli weights 13.9\% shorter than previously known.
 Furthermore, by adding only two ancilla qubits we introduce a new class of fermion--qubit mappings, and reduce the average Pauli weight of Hamiltonian terms by 37.9\% compared to previous methods.
-For other natural $n$--mode fermionic systems we find enumeration patterns which result in $n^{\frac{1}{4}}$ improvement in average Pauli weight over naïve enumeration schemes.
+For $n$--mode fermionic systems of cellular arrangements of square lattices, we find enumeration patterns which result in $n^{1/4}$ improvement in average Pauli weight over na\"ive enumeration schemes.